-Many people assume treatment with Invisalign is just for adults and teens when in fact, Invisalign First is an orthodontic treatment specifically for children.
+Many people assume Invisalign treatment is just for adults and teens when in fact, Invisalign First is an orthodontic treatment specifically for children.

 It may not, however, be suitable or necessary for all kids who need teeth straightening.
 This article will discuss everything you need to know about Invisalign First and answer the following questions: